knobo/yaml-indent/README.md

 ## Configuration

-`yaml-indent` looks for a `.yaml_indent.ini` configuration file in the current directory and all parent directories up to the home directory.
+`yaml-indent` looks for a `.yaml_indent.ini` configuration file in the the yaml files directory and all parent directories up to the home directory.
 The configuration file should be in the INI format and can specify the `mapping`, `sequence`, and `offset` indentation values under the `YAML` section.